Careers / Post 16 Resources & Information

 Outstanding careers education and guidance is integral to preparing students to make informed choices about their education within school and after they leave.

-The Deputy Headteacher and Head of Learning Year 11 are responsible for careers and the work related programmes and are responsible to the Headteacher.
-This area is supported by a Governor.
-The Deputy Headteacher and Head of Learning Year 11 are responsible for careers and the work related programmes and are responsible to the Headteacher.
-This area is supported by a Governor.
+The Assistant Headteacher and the Careers Adviser are responsible for careers and the work related programmes and are responsible to the Headteacher.
+This area is supported by a Link Governor.

 Alll staff contributes to CEAIG through their roles: Head of Years and Pastoral Leaders, Tutors, PSHE Co-ordinators, Directors of Learning, and the Librarian.